liorvi35/MacAddressChanger/README.md

 # MacAddressChanger

-The MAC-Address-Changer program is a Python script that allows you to change the MAC (Media Access Control) address of a NIC (network interface card) on a Debian-based system.
+The MAC-Address-Changer program is a Python script that allows you to change the MAC (Media Access Control) address of a NIC (network interface card).

+## What is a MAC address? ❓

+A MAC address is a unique identifier assigned to network devices, such as computers and routers, to identify them on a network.
+It is a 48-bit address represented by 12 hexadecimal digits if format: XX:XX:XX:XX:XX:XX.
+It is used to direct data packets to the correct device and to ensure that the device is authorized to access the network.

 ## Requirements
 Before using the MacAddressChanger program, make sure your system meets the following requirements:
 -   Python version 3
 -   Debian-based system

-## Building and Installing
+## Building and Installing 🏗️
 You can install the MacAddressChanger program by following these steps:

 1. Clone this repository to your local machine using the following command:<br/>`git clone https://github.com/liorvi35/MacAddressChanger.git`